-Foot Patrols in New Environments32
+Foot Patrols in New Environments

 Foot patrols are a good opportunity for military personnel to practice observation skills.
 When new to an area, there is a lot to observe, and it may be difficult to know what information to prioritize.
-This was true for a Marine sergeant during a field training exercise.
-The patrol he was leading had completed their objective, and they were headed back to base as the sun was setting.
+This was true for one Marine sergeant during a field training exercise.
+Their patrol had completed its objective and was headed back to base as the sun was setting.
 Just then, a lance corporal at the end of the formation spotted an arrangement of stones and sticks that seemed out of place.
-He called this out to his sergeant, but they pressed on.
+The lance corporal called this out to the sergeant, but they pressed on.
 During the debrief session, the Marine evaluator explained that the sticks and rocks were a terrain model left by the enemy, and so it would have been better if the sergeant had paused the patrol long enough to capture or investigate what the lance corporal had observed.

 The outcome was different for a newly arrived platoon in Helmand, Afghanistan.
 On their first patrol, a corporal noticed that a white substance occasionally appeared on the ground.
-It was not frost or easily recognizable to the corporal, so he stopped the patrol.
-Everyone waited as the message was sent forward to the interpreter at the front of the formation and as he doubled back to talk to the corporal.
+It was not frost or easily recognizable to the corporal, so they stopped the patrol.
+Everyone waited as the message was sent forward to the interpreter at the front of the formation as they doubled back to talk to the corporal.
 The Afghan interpreter and security forces on patrol all agreed that this substance was common.
 In fact, the white substance was salt, which sometimes accumulates when crops are poorly irrigated.
-The corporal learned something new about his terrain.
+The corporal learned something new about the terrain.
 As was stated earlier, observation is a conscious activity that requires you to slow down, look closely, and question each element of a scene.
 Sometimes, it is difficult to balance the needs of the mission with the time it takes to observe and investigate.
-However, the investment of time on the front end can make the mission easier to accomplish in the long run, especially in intercultural contexts.
+However, the investment of time on the front end can make the mission easier to accomplish in the long run, especially in intercultural contexts.1 actively observe and look for anything that is new or unexpected.
+It could hold a clue to some important local change.
+Both looking without seeing and adaptation involve being blind to what is actually present.
+Observation requires a fully present mind and intentional focus when approaching your environment.